nql5161/docs-temp-rtd/source/docs/sphinx-hints.rst

 Admonitions
 -----------

-Admonitions (such as notes and warnings), and should be used often:
+Admonitions (such as notes and warnings) are extremely helpful for calling reader attention to important details, and should be used often:

 .. code-block:: text